pathtrk/nvimfiles/README.md

 git clone --recurse-submodules git@github.com:pathtrk/vimfiles.git $HOME/.vim
 ```

-## Applying the saved settings for Windows Terminal

-Place `windows_setup/terminal/settings.json` into your settings directory of Wndows Teminal app.

-Otherwise you can copy the file contents and paste into your `settings.json` that can be opened from Windows Terminal's settings menu, then save yours.

 ## Installing plugins via Vundle

 Launch vim and run the following from the editor: